M2-Test-Org/bis-305-assign6b-case-7-1/README.md

 # BIS 305 Assignment 6B - Case Problem 7-1.

-This repo is for use to code and debug the BIS 305 Assignment 5 - Case Problem 1.

 ### Use Case 1

 The inputs in the console should be: